What does it mean to you as a Swiss Abroad to take part in the Swiss Wrestling and Alpine Festival?

 Swiss wrestlers from abroad: proud of their tradition, champions in their own right

-We visited a Swiss wrestler living abroad during his training session in Switzerland:
+We spoke to a Swiss wrestler living abroad during his training session in Switzerland:

 You can find an overview of ongoing debates with our journalists here .
 Please join us!